RAG vs Fine-Tuning for AI Chatbots: How to Choose

 What is RAG?

-RAG combines a retrieval system with a language model.
+RAG (Retrieval-Augmented Generation) combines a retrieval system with a large language model.
+Instead of relying solely on what the model "knows" from its pre-training data, RAG gives the model access to an external knowledge base at query time.
 When a user asks a question:

 - The system searches your knowledge base for relevant content